Autism ID Card

 Frequently Asked Questions

-You will receive your card within about 28 days
+You will receive your card within about two weeks

 We will also require a picture of the applicant, with guidelines set in the application process.

-All residents of Ireland, including those living in Northern Ireland, may apply for and use the Autism ID Card.
+All residents of the island of Ireland, including those living in Northern Ireland, may apply for and use the Autism ID Card.

 We will accept a diagnosis from any resident of the Republic of Ireland and/or Northern Ireland.
 However, we must stress that recognition of the document is at the discretion of the service.